C3BI-pasteur-fr/python-course-1/source/Object_Oriented_Programming.rst

 the sequence must implement the following methods

-    * enzyme_filter which take as a list of sequence as argument and return a new list containing the enzyme which have binding site in sequence
+    * enzyme_filter which take as a list of enzymes as argument and return a **new** list containing the enzymes which have binding site in sequence

 the restriction enzyme must implements the following methods